Skip to main content

 (1) be admitted to the Bar; and

-(2) meet any requirement that the Court of Appeals may set by rule.
+(2) meet any requirement that the Supreme Court of Maryland may set by rule.

 (b) Exceptions - In general. - This section does not apply to: